jundalisay/spblist/content/en/research/paracelsus/alchemy/dialogue-2.md

 ---

-Merc.
+{{< r a="Mercury" >}}
 O my Philosopher, now I wil leave you, for I am not yours.
+{{< /r >}}

 Alch.
 O you art but a devill, and wilt seduce mee.

-Merc.
+{{< r a="Mercury" >}}
 Truly my Philosopher you art a devill to mee, not I to thee: for you dost deale most sordidly with mee, after a devillish manner.
+{{< /r >}}

 Alch.
 O what doe I hear? this certainly is a devill indeed, for I do all things according to the writings of Philosophers, and know very well how to work.

 Merc. you knowest very well, for you dost more then you knowest, or readst of: for the Philosophers said, that Nature is to be mixed with Natures; and they command nothing to bee done without Nature; but you dost mix mee with almost all the sordidst things that bee, as dung.